Supearnesh/ml-imdb-rnn/README.md

 ### Important - Deleting the endpoint

 Always remember to shut down the model endpoint if it is no longer being used.
-AWS charges for the duration that the endpoint is running so it is left on there could be an unexpectedly large AWS bill.
+AWS charges for the duration that an endpoint is left running, so if it is left on then there could be an unexpectedly large AWS bill.

 ```python